royandugu/React-Task-Tracker/README.md

 2. Update the common renderer
 3. Figure out the use of customData and all others in tRenderer
 4. Proper naming
+5. CommonIndvDesc is the common box that both task and meeting will have.
+How values are rendered inside of it makes the difference

 <br>
 **Initial test**